On some $p$-differential graded link homologies: Hopfological constructions

 \end{lem} \begin{proof} If $Q_\bullet$ is a null-homotopic $p$-complex of $A\# H_q$-modules, then, by Lemma \ref{lemma-acylicity-commutator-relation}, there exist an $A\# H_q$-linear $\sigma: Q_\bullet \lra Q_{\bullet + 1}$ such that

 Since $h$ commutes with the $H_q$-actions, we have

-It follows that $\mc{T}(Q_\bullet)$ is null-homotopic, and the functor $\mc{T}$ is well-defined on the $p$-homotopy categories.
+It follows that $\mc{T}(Q_\bullet)$ is null-homotopic, and the functor $\mc{T}$ is well defined on the $p$-homotopy categories.
 It is then an easy exercise to verify that $\mc{T}$ preserves the triangulated structures on both sides. \end{proof}